ClojureBridge/tones/curriculum/00-starting-from-scratch.md

 ### 1. Create a project

-Like we learned by the
+As we learned from the
 [first project](https://github.com/ClojureBridge/drawing/blob/master/curriculum/first-program.md#create-a-project),
-create a project using `lein new`.
-We may put the first project and this together and make a single project; however, to make it simple and easy to understand, let's create a brand new project.
-Once you become familiar with Clojure's project and its setting, it would be a good training to put these projects together.

-To create a new project, open the terminal and run this command:
+we can create a project using `lein new`.
+Open the terminal and run this command:

 ```bash
 lein new explore-overtone